build-server-protocol/build-server-protocol/website/generated/docs/extensions/rust.md

    * without package resolution or any additional data. */
   rawDependencies: Map<string, RustRawDependency[]>;

-  /** Resolved dependencies of the package.
+  /** Resolved dependencies of the build.
 Handles renamed dependencies.
    * Correspond to dependencies from resolved dependency graph from `cargo metadata` that shows
    * the actual dependencies that are being used in the build. */
   dependencies: Map<string, RustDependency[]>;